 In addition to measuring the accuracy of forecasts produced by the various training approaches, we note the computational efficiency via the number of samples passing through the optimiser during training.
 In this sense we can understand how many data samples are required to train the best performing model for each training scenario/dataset.
 Fewer training samples corresponds with models that can be trained with less computational effort - a desirable characteristic if the forecasting task is to be run at the network edge on low-compute smart meter devices in the homes of energy consumers.
 In FL it is also very desireable to reduce the amount of communication during training which would otherwise require large amounts of bandwidth.
-We provide results for computational efficientcy (measured in millions of samples) in \autoref{table:results-computation}.
-We also benchmark each method against the fully private localised case, reporting average savings in computation and the savings for the best performing models for each training scenario (as indicated in bold in \autoref{table:results-performance}).
+In a practical implementation of FL, communicating large models between household smart meters and entities coordinating the model training could become a bottleneck in the learning process.
+Any measures to reduce the total number of communication rounds will be beneficial, therefore we present a study of the computational efficiency of each training method within this section.
+We provide results for computational efficiency (measured in millions of samples) in \autoref{table:results-computation}.
+We also benchmark each method against the fully private localised case, reporting average savings in computation and the savings for the best performing models for each training scenario.
 In all scenarios where multiple specialised models are trained, we report the total number of samples required to train all models (be they clustered or individual to each client).

 Although non-private we noted that 36.6 million samples were required on average to train the single, joint centralised model.
 The fewest samples (15.6 million) were required for the model trained using the $\bm{S}_{K=6,\text{-weather}}$ dataset.
 Training the best performing centralised model required 1.4x fewer samples than were required to train all the localised models.
 Training the individual localised models required 71.0 million samples on average and 79.5 million samples for the best performing model using the $\bm{S}_{K=12,\text{+weather}}$ dataset.